18 Data to constrain process model

 mutate(stemDiameter = as.numeric(stemDiameter))

-In this next section, as well as a future one where we calculate dead tree carbon, we are going to make a simplifying assumption.
+In this next section, as well as in a future one where we calculate dead-tree carbon, we are going to make a simplifying assumption.
 We will assume that the below-ground biomass of a tree is some fixed proportion of its above-ground biomass.
 In our analysis, we will assume this value is \(0.3\) (ag_bg_propr), but it is a parameter that can be changed.
 We also assume that carbon is \(0.5\) of biomass.

 The get_biomass function is within the allodb package and returns the biomass of each tree in units of kg.